carpentries-incubator/docker-introduction/_extras/guide.md

 ## Checking for correct setup

-It has been really beneficial in an online setting to schedule a check-up session with participants to ascertain that docker has been correctly installed before the workshop starts.
+It has been very beneficial in an online setting to schedule a check-up session with participants to ascertain that docker has been correctly installed before the workshop starts.

 Ask the participants to run the following two commands:
 ~~~